Ontario Highway 401: "Carnage Alley"

-which was the solution the Canadian Automobile Association promoted in 1999.
+a solution that the Canadian Automobile Association had been promoting since the 1999 Labour Day pileup.
 Interchanges were improved and signage was upgraded as part of a five-phase project to improve Highway 401 from Highway 3 in Windsor to Essex County Road 42 (formerly Highway 2) on the western edge of Tilbury.

-From 2008 to 2010, with joint funding from the provincial and federal governments, the section of Highway 401 from Dougall Parkway (former Highway 3B) to Provincial Road (former Highway 98) was widened to six lanes, necessitating the replacement of several underpasses including those of Walker Road and Provincial Road.
+From 2008 to 2010, with joint funding from the provincial and federal governments, the section of Highway 401 from Dougall Parkway (the former Highway 3B) to Provincial Road (the former Highway 98) was widened to six lanes, necessitating the replacement of several underpasses including those of Walker Road and Provincial Road.
 The loop ramp from Provincial Road southbound to Highway 401 eastbound was removed, although the rest of the interchange remained unchanged.
 As part of that project, the Dougall Parkway split with Highway 401 was reconfigured, replacing a one-lane 1950s-era underpass tunnel with a modern high-speed flyover ramp from Dougall Parkway that joins the eastbound freeway lanes on the right-hand side.
 The old interchange had reduced Highway 401 eastbound traffic to one lane as it merged with the left-hand on-ramp from Dougall Parkway, whereas the new interchange allows three lanes per direction of Highway 401 to pass through.
 West of the reconstructed Dougall Parkway onramp, Highway 401's grass median was replaced with a concrete barrier but continued to be striped for two lanes per direction until the North Talbot Road overpass was replaced and Phase One of the Highway 401 extension (Rt.
 Hon.
 Herb Gray Parkway, formerly Windsor-Essex Parkway) (see below) opened in 2015, allowing for a continuous six lane freeway cross-section.